cogfin/jfconfig/README.md

 # JFConfig: Just configure

+An opinionated configuration library based on the dropwizard-configuration project for use in any JVM project

-**Create and validate configuration objects from YAML with inheritance and imports**
+**Create and validate configuration objects from YAML with inheritance and imports** - create configurations for different deployment environments

-**Override configuration using and external configuration file, system properties and environment variables**
+**Override configuration using environment variables, system properties and/or external configuration file** - enable/require sys admin / configuration management to set or override config

+**100% java implementation** - for compatibility with your favourite JVM language

 ## Javadoc
 [Latest release](https://javadoc.io/doc/com.energizedwork/jfconfig)